 Specific SCHED parameters which may require changes are set in bold-face type below.
 Detailed parameter descriptions are available in the SCHED User Manual.

-- Special RDBE versions of the Station and Frequency Catalogs must be used:
+- A special RDBE version of the Frequency Catalog must be used:

 FREQFILE = $SCHED/catalogs/freq_RDBE.dat

 - If a standard DDC setup cannot be found for a desired configuration, a legacy-system version can be modified as above, and inserted inline.